 Lent and Advent Services

-During Lent and Advent we hold a series of short musical services on a weekday evening.
-We meet by candlelight, sit in silence interspersed with readings and music.
-In Lent we use Taize music and in Advent we hold Jazz Vespers.
+During Lent and Advent, we often hold a series of short musical services on a weekday evening.
+We meet by candlelight and sit in silence interspersed with readings and music.
+In Lent, we use Taize music, and in Advent, we hold Jazz Vespers.
 These meditative services help us renew our strength and concentrate on the meaning of these waiting times in our liturgical year.